 Before you even exit your car, pay attention to details about the other car that the authorities and your insurance company can use to track the driver down and resolve the insurance claim or court case in your favor.
 Even remembering a partial license plate number helps.

 "Try to remember any details you can about the other car," Kilgore says.
 "Was the car a specific color?
 Did it have rust?
 Certain bumper stickers?
 The police will have to use whatever you can remember to find the other vehicle."

 5. Exchange information with the other party.

 When the other driver does cooperate (they usually do), move to exchange personal and insurance information with them.
 First, check to see if they’re alright or if they need assistance, but don’t do or say anything incriminating, even if you were the one who caused the fender bender.
 Anything you say may cost you if an insurer or the authorities see it as an admission of guilt.
 Just ask the driver for their key information:

 Car insurance information (company name, phone number, policy number)

 Of course, you’ll provide the same information to them (don’t turn over your Social Security number, however.
 There are plenty of problems associated with giving those digits away, most notably identity theft.).

-If, for any reason, the other driver tries to talk you out of getting the insurance or police involved, — say they were driving without insurance, or texting while driving — don’t give in to pleas or threats.
+Contact your carrier if you or the other driver don't have this information readily available.
+If, for any reason, the other driver tries to talk you out of getting the insurance or police involved — say they were driving without insurance, or texting while driving — don’t give in to pleas or threats.
 Let the police handle the situation and draft an official report.
 Letting the accident go unreported means, among other things, that the other party can deny their involvement and refuse to pay for damages.